tomaskrupka/Gripper/docs/quickstart.md

 - Including the `Gripper.WebClient` project into the solution and building the agent as a [single-file app](https://docs.microsoft.com/en-us/dotnet/core/deploying/single-file) for deployment onto a target without a .NET Runtime installation.
 - Building Gripper outside the solution and referencing the `Gripper\src\Gripper.WebClient\bin\<configuration>\net6.0\Gripper.WebClient.dll` library.

-# Installation

-How to add Gripper to your .NET project.
+# How to Host Gripper

-## Windows

-Creating a console app, adding the `Gripper.WebClient` package reference and running it looks as follows.

-## Linux, MacOS

-Soon™

-# Hosting

 Let's create a standalone service called ``GripperService`` that uses Gripper.
 It can be built and packed separately depending just on the API package.